Last Updated 8/21/23

 Social Media Marketing Intern

-- Create digital content strategies and social media campaigns for brand growth
+• Creates digital content strategies and social media campaigns for brand growth.

-- Posts mental health themed content to IG and TikTok using a variety of trending strategies, and adheres to a weekly calendar of posting times, themes, and deadlines.
-Example: Mindfulness Monday’s – post 3-5 posts every Monday between 3-5pm.
+• Posts mental health themed content to Instagram and TikTok using a variety of trending strategies, and adheres to a weekly calendar of posting times, themes, and deadlines.

-- Engages with students at live OTB events at UCI – leads creative arts activities, helps do giveaways, promote the podcast, etc.
+• Engages with students at live OTB events at UCI – promoting BETTER HUMANS book and activities, destigmatizing mental health, helps do giveaways, promote the podcast, etc.

 Requirements (subject to change):